-Everyone one of us experiences periods of anxiety, feeling down, relationship issues and low self-esteem.
+Many of us experience periods of anxiety, feeling helpless, mental health issues, low self-esteem and other distressing life challenges.
 This is where a mentor can make a real difference in your life.

-Mentoring Men is a free service that carefully matches you with another adult male who is trained to listen, support and help you to define your goals in life.
+Mentoring Men is a free service that carefully matches you with another adult male who is trained to listen, support and help you define meaning, hope and your goals in life.

 How it works